Campus Partnership Program

 Expectations of official campus partnerships with the CS&L:

-- Partners are asked to participate in ongoing training and networking events to maximize success for projects and volunteer placements.
+- Partners are asked to participate in occasional training and networking events to maximize success for projects and volunteer placements.
 Our Program Coordinator can discuss with you what ways are most convenient for you and your staff to do so.
 The focus for partner training and orientation is to provide clear and sustainable communications that offer convenience and practicality for partners.

 - Partners are expected to maintain iServe volunteer postings, providing accurate and up-to-date information.
 Good communication is also expected with students and the CSL to help the placement process run smoothly for all involved.